Key messages about the gas-fired recovery

 - The Australia Institute (p.
 4): “For every million dollars of sales income, only around 0.4 jobs are created on mining gas.
 The average for all Australian industries is 3.4 jobs.”

-4) Gas-fired recovery is offering public money to an industry in trouble
+4) Gas expansion is offering public money to an industry in trouble

 Large public subsidies